yempi/School-District-Analysis/README.md

 After replacing this numbers with a NaN value:
 <img width="784" alt="Screen Shot 2022-01-30 at 10 36 17 PM" src="https://user-images.githubusercontent.com/83614893/151739551-a4dc1fb2-ac2f-464d-aa00-8f247bf8aa46.png">

-  - Average math and reading scores remain the same.
-  - The percentage of students passing math and reading drop 0.1%.
-  - Overall passing percentage drops 0.3%.

 #### School Summary
 This are the numbers from taking into account all grades of Thomas High School's ninth graders: